lloydchang/crocmons-D-A-ToolBot/README.md

 - [License](#license)

 ## Introduction
 Data Analysis ToolBot is a comprehensive data analysis tool built to streamline and simplify the data analysis process for professionals and enthusiasts.
-It provides a user-friendly interface with integrated AI capabilities to generate code snippets, demo outputs, and detailed explanations for various data analysis tasks.
+It provides a modern user-friendly interface with integrated AI capabilities to generate code snippets, demo outputs, and detailed explanations for various data analysis tasks.

 ## Features
 - Five distinct tabs tailored to specific data analysis tasks: Data Analysis, Data Visualization, SQL Database, Analysis Report, and Data Insights.